MarcusRisanger/Dataverse-API/README.md

 ### Optional validation

-Instantiating a new `DataverseEntity` with `logical_name` triggers additional validation to take place, based on the EntityMetadata API endpoints.
-Upon instantiation, calls will be made to the API to fetch the `EntitySetName` used in API queries, together with column names and alternate key Attribute combinations.
+Instantiating a new `DataverseEntity` with `validate=True` triggers additional validation to take place, based on the EntityMetadata API endpoints.
+With this enabled, a query will be sent to the API to fetch column names, possible expand relationships, choice column definitions and more - this will be stored in `DataverseEntity().schema`.

 When validation is enabled, the client both checks that columns referred to in the data are valid according to the schema, and will automatically pick a suitable row ID for batch operations.
-While this is nice, it is mostly thought of as a debugging tool to develop scripts, since it carries the overhead of retrieving the information from the API.
-It is recommended to instantiate Entities by using the `entity_set_name` argument and specifying key columns in your data when preparing scripts for production.
+While this is nice, it is mostly thought of as a debugging tool to develop scripts, since it carries the slight additional overhead of retrieving the information from the API.

 ## Development environment